django-ses/django-ses/README.rst

   then email messages will be signed with the specified key.
 You will also need to publish your public key on DNS; the selector is set to ``ses`` by default.
 See http://dkim.org/ for further detail.

+``VERIFY_EVENT_SIGNATURES``, ``VERIFY_BOUNCE_SIGNATURES``
+  Optional.
+Default is True.
+Verify the contents of the message by matching the signature you recreated from the message contents with the signature that Amazon SNS sent with the message.
+  See https://docs.aws.amazon.com/sns/latest/dg/sns-verify-signature-of-message.html for further detail.

+``EVENT_CERT_DOMAINS``, ``BOUNCE_CERT_DOMAINS``
+  Optional.
+Default is 'amazonaws.com' and 'amazon.com'.

 .. _pydkim: http://hewgill.com/pydkim/